LyangHiga/pathfinding-visualizer/README.md

 sum / maxWeight ; where sum is of the N terms from 1 to maxWeight, thus: sum = (maxWeight + 1) \* (maxWeight/2)

-\*maxWeight is a const defined equals to 50.
+\*maxWeight is a const defined equals to 200.
 But we can use any maxWeight > 1.
 I use Alpha = 0.57 as default value.
 If Alpha == 0 => To use only h (Best First Search)
 If Alpha == 1 => to use only g (Dijkstra)

 ### Using Decrease Key instead of Reinsert

-In this last commit I decided to use Decrease key when we found a new min distance to any node instead of reinserting the same node with its new distance, this means that we only make n dequeues because we insert each node just one time, in the worst case.
+I decided to use Decrease key, for algorithms that use min-heap, when we found a new min distance to any node instead of reinserting the same node with its new distance, this means that we only make n dequeues because we insert each node just one time, in the worst case.
 [4]

-To implement Decrease Key I use a hash table (javascript object) to map Vals to indexes.
+To implement Decrease Key I use a hash table ([Map object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)) to map Vals to indexes.
 [5]

 ### Browser Console

 After any algorithm runs you can check the distance of the chosen path (yellow) and some other useful information are also available in the browser's console.

+### Test

+I use Jest and Enzyme to implement Unit Tests.
+It was the first time I use Unit Test for testing React Components.
+It was extremely helpful especially for refactoring and migrating from JS to TS.

+We just have to make some basic configurations to start testing, it's totally worth it.
+I recommend these two references [8][9] to start testing React Component.

 ### References